-When it comes to the problems with international shipping, we’ve heard it all:
+When it comes to the problems with Global Shipping, we’ve heard it all:

 - It’s expensive

 But in reality, those are not good enough reasons to avoid shipping your products cross-border.
 Let’s discuss why this is the case.